The substances can clog hair follicles, with all its consequences

 “There is now a discussion about the use of cosmetics and sunscreen and the origin of FFA.
 Based on observational – and research studies – the first publication in 2016, 105 of 205 women had FFA who used sunscreen at least twice a week.
 In 2019, they also saw a possible relationship between FFA and the use of sunscreen based on a survey study.
 An Australian study saw hair growth again after discontinuing sunscreen.

-Clogging hair follicles
+Clogging hair follicle theory

 It is not yet clear which cosmetic ingredients are responsible for this.
 One theory is that sunscreen gets into the upper part of the hair follicle (hair infundibulum).